dialpad/dialtone/packages/eslint-plugin-dialtone/docs/rules/deprecated-icons.md

 # Finds deprecated dialtone svg and vue icons usage (deprecated-icons)

-We separated icons from dialtone into dialtone-icons repo, so we are deprecating old svg and vue icons on dialtone once the migrations are finished.
+We moved the icons from dialtone-legacy to dialtone-icons package, so we are deprecating old svg and vue icons on dialtone once the migrations are finished.

 ## Rule Details